Tranquility2/python-design-patterns/docs/creational_design_patterns/prototype.md

-# **Prototype design pattern**
+# **Prototype Design Pattern**

 Cloning Your Way to Efficiency

-> In essence, the Prototype design pattern empowers you to leverage the success of existing objects, making your creation process faster, more efficient, and more flexible.
+> In essence, the Prototype Design Pattern empowers you to leverage the success of existing objects, making your creation process faster, more efficient, and more flexible.

+---

 ## Review